Sanjeev Tiwari: Career

 He has written story, screenplays and dialogues for television shows like Savdhaan India for Life Ok, and Gumrah: End of Innocence for Channel V. He wrote the title track for life Ok's serial Meri Maa, Zee TV's serial "Bhutu" dialogues for the film Bloody Isshq, and lyrics for the films Sooper Se Ooper, Morning Walk, Jal, Via Darjeeling, Yatra, Devaki, Chowky and Hothat Brishti.
 He has written and composed songs for Bollywood films including Hotel Beautifool.

-Sanjeev wrote the dialogues & lyrics for television serial Jai Kanhaiya Lal Ki on Star Bharat(2018).
+Sanjeev wrote the dialogues & lyrics for television serial Jai Kanhaiya Lal Ki on Star Bharat.
 His songs (Bholey Baba) and (Shundori komola) are chart busters in his first venture into the Tollywood film industry as a lyricist for the movie "Villain (2018 film)" featuring Ankush Hazra, Mimi Chakraborty and Rittika Sen, the movie has been directed by Baba Yadav and both the songs have been composed by Subhadeep Mitra under the banner of "Shree Venkatesh Films",.
 His latest is song 'Naina' from the album Ishq composed by Bickram Ghosh & sung by Hariharan.
-In 18 February 2022 a film was released called Before You Die Sanjeev has written the Screenplay & Dialogue.
+On 18 February 2022 a film was released called Before You Die Sanjeev has written the Screenplay & Dialogue.
+Currently Sanjeev is writing the dialogues & lyrics for television serial Advocate Anjali AwasthiStar Plus Disney+ Hotstar produced by Blues Productions.
+He is also producing audio & video albums, distributing them worldwide for his Record Label called Sunozara Music.